maxx1128/Front-end-Developer-Interview-Questions/README.md

     1. Using `display: none`
     2. Setting the `width` and `height` to zero
 * Have you used or implemented media queries or mobile specific layouts/CSS?
+  * Yes, I've regularly used media queries for mobile layouts.
+Preferred strategy is to write CSS with mobile styles as the base, and then use media queries for larger widths so they adjust for tablet and desktop screens.
+The breakpoints and media queries themselves are best used as mixins to save time and easily adjust breakpoint widths as needed.
+I've used several grid frameworks in the past, including Susy and Bourbon, for both responsive layouts and media queries in general.
 * Are you familiar with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?